beamer-bridge/beamer/docs/source/whitepaper.rst

 - target chain ID
 - source token address
 - target token address
-- recipient address on target roll-up
+- recipient address on target rollup
 - amount
 - validity period of request

-A liquidity provider, later called Bob fulfills the service by directly filling the request on target roll-up (B).
+A liquidity provider, later called Bob, provides the service by directly filling the request on target rollup (B).
-He now pays Alice upfront and Alice receives the tokens without having to send any subsequent transactions.
+He now pays Alice upfront through a contract called `FillManager` and Alice receives the tokens without having to send any subsequent transactions.

 Alice will pay a fee for bridging her tokens.
 This fee needs to cover the expense of the liquidity provider and reward them.
-The fee also include a protocol fee, rewarding builders of the protocol.
+The fee also includes the Beamer service fee, which is used for further development of the protocol.

 Security for Alice
 ++++++++++++++++++

-Alice's main concern is having her locked tokens taken away, while not receiving bridged tokens on roll-up B. This is not possible as long as there is one honest, or game theoretic, participant in the challenge protocol explained in the next section.
+Alice's main concern is having her locked tokens taken away, while not receiving bridged tokens on rollup B. This is not possible as long as there is one honest participant who is following the game theoretic model of the challenge protocol explained in the next section.

-In any case, once she received tokens on roll-up B, Alice can ignore the rest of the protocol and enjoy her bridged tokens!
+In any case, once she received tokens on rollup B, Alice can ignore the rest of the protocol and enjoy her bridged tokens!

-If her request cannot be fulfilled by liquidity providers (e.g. amount too high, roll-ups sequencers offline for some time, ...), the `validity period` argument she specified will determine for how long the request will remain open.
-After this period, the request can no longer be filled and she can withdraw her locked token on roll-up A.
+If her request cannot be fulfilled by liquidity providers (e.g. amount too high, rollups sequencers offline for some time, ...), the `validity period` argument she specified will determine for how long the request will remain open.
+After this period, the request can no longer be filled and she can withdraw her locked tokens on rollup A.

 Second concern: claim and challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bob will only fill a request if he is guaranteed by the protocol to receive the tokens locked by Alice on roll-up A,
+Bob will only fill a request if he is guaranteed by the protocol to receive the tokens locked by Alice on rollup A,
 this is our second concern.
 When filling the request, Bob submits the following parameters:

 - request ID